 My first dog, Ouzel, a quiet and gentle Lab mix, seemed to have an old soul from the start; a toddler could walk him on a leash.
 When he was two and staying at a friend’s while I was out of town, he tolerated being sat upon by her Aussie, Okra, pretty much the whole weekend.
 My friend suggested that he might be hypothyroid.
 And indeed he was.

-He had the classic signs: weight gain, lethargy, cold intolerance, and skin and coat changes (yeasty-smelling fur; dark, lacy patches in his groin), vague and subtle symptoms that had snuck in slowly.
-Basically, his metabolism was working at a crawl.
+Fluctuations in hormones caused by inflammation or shrinkage of the thyroid gland cause hypothyroidism in dogs.
+The classic signs of hyperthyroidism in dogs include weight gain, lethargy, cold intolerance, skin and coat changes (yeasty-smelling fur; dark, lacy patches in the groin; excess shedding), vague and subtle symptoms that had snuck in slowly.
+Basically, a dog’s metabolism is working at a crawl.

-He had acquired primary hypothyroidism, the most common hormonal disorder in dogs.
-The average onset is at seven years old and it is often found in large breed dogs—Doberman Pinschers, Golden Retrievers, Irish Setters, Great Danes and Boxers—as well as some smaller types, including Cocker Spaniels, Dachshunds, Poodles and Miniature Schnauzers.
+Primary hypothyroidism is the most common hormonal disorder in dogs.
+The average onset of hypothyroidism in dogs is at seven years old.
+It is often found in large breed dogs—Doberman Pinschers, Golden Retrievers, Irish Setters, Great Danes and Boxers—and some smaller types, including Cocker Spaniels, Dachshunds, Poodles and Miniature Schnauzers.
 These dog breeds probably inherit a genetic disposition for hypothyroidism.
 To date, there is no evidence that vaccines induce the disorder.

 GET THE BARK NEWSLETTER IN YOUR INBOX!